openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 then there may have been an issue starting the cluster.

 Check to see running ceph processes ``ps axu | grep ceph``.
-If there is a python process running for ``ceph-authtool`` then there is likely a problem with the MON processes talking to each other.
+If there is a python process running for ``ceph-create-keys`` then there is likely a problem with the MON processes talking to each other.
 Check their network and firewall.
 The monitor defaults to a port 6789